-Exemptions from additional tariffs are granted if it is approved that (1) the product at issue does not affect national security or (2) the substitute production of the product at issue cannot be made in the U.S, upon a request from U.S. companies (product-based exemptions).
+The U.S. grants exemptions from tariffs if it is approved that (1) the product at issue does not affect national security or (2) the substitute production of the product at issue cannot be made in the U.S., upon request from U.S. companies (product-based exemptions).